ngjunsiang/laymansguide-src/season13/issue168/issue168.md

 Instead, consider that there are by now many different algorithms for determining the relevance of database entries for each search, even within Google itself.
 A search engine is essentially a way to access this database, use one or more appropriate algorithms to determine the most relevant results, and return them to the user.

-**Issue summary:** A search engine uses bots to built up a database of URLs and their contents.
+**Issue summary:** A search engine uses bots to build up a database of URLs and their contents.
 The search engine uses various algorithms to determine the most relevant results for a search request.

 I know ... nobody really cares *how* a search engine works.
 We just want to know *why* it's not giving us the results we want!